nsidc/qgreenland/doc/user/how-to/troubleshooting.md

 ### I see `ERROR: Too many connections: max 64` in my terminal

-We don't think this is an issue.
-This started happening when we switched to GeoPackages for vector data, but we've observed no negative impact of this error message.
+We do not think this is an issue.
+This started happening when we switched to GeoPackages for vector data, but we have observed no negative impact of this error message.

 ### The QGIS interface has no buttons or toolbars